 Ellul agrees: “It’s important to have a laugh at work.”
 Getting the tea and coffee round is also a cliche, but one that’s there for a reason – caffeine is the route to a team’s heart.
 Making a round of drinks is a really good way to get to know all the people in the studio,” Ellul says, “It’s also a chance to look over their shoulder and see what they’re working on and start a conversation.”

-Callum Green joined Anyways (then INT Works) on a placement a few years back that since turned into a full-time role.
+Callum Green joined Anyways (opens in new tab) (then INT Works) on a placement a few years back, which since turned into a full-time role.
 He recommends always being proactive.
 “If you’re set a task and finish it early, ask if there is anything else you can help out with," he recommends.
 "You never know who you could meet from asking to help!”

 05. Leave your ego at the door(opens in new tab)

-“For me, hiring is 50% talent and 50% personality.
+“For me, hiring is 50 per cent talent and 50 per cent personality.
 Even the most talented designer won’t get a job with us if they’re a bigheaded precocious prima donna."
-This means never, ever "look grumpy,” he says, even when “asked to do something non-designery (ie tidying the library).”
+This means never, ever "look grumpy,” he says, even when “asked to do something non-designery (ie. tidying the library).”